Gaggosmies/GaggoWebsite/README.md

 Todo:
 - [ ] Make array for orders (multiple orders at the same time)?

+- [ ] MakeElement() function for scripts? to make it look more clear.
+Instead of appending in function, append like currently done.
+- [ ] Add ToS inside the website.
+Insert one div into the mainDiv then insert stuff there

 - [ ] Add Comic quality -> goes to "insert budget" price
 - [ ] Make code more readable (check Discord #R1)